-Evanston is a very ethnically-diverse city.
+Evanston is an extremely ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evanston residents report their race to be White, followed by Black or African-American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.12% of the city’s residents.
+People of Hispanic or Latino origin account for 10.49% of the city’s residents.
 Important ancestries of people in Evanston include Irish, English, Polish, and Italian.

 The most common language spoken in Evanston is English.
 Other important languages spoken here include Spanish and Chinese.